ztimmons/dsc-significance-p-value-houston-ds-060319/README.md

 You'll notice that you also get a p-value for the intercept.
 Except if the intercept is actually 0, you should get a pretty low p-value here anytime.
-The tiny p-value for TV indicates that our coefficient for TV is definitely significant, and we can reject the null-hypothesis.
+The tiny p-value for TV indicates that our coefficient for TV is definitely significant, and we can reject the null hypothesis.
 Next, there are two final things from the entire model summary we'd like to highlight:

 ```python